tw93/Pake/bin/README.md

 #### [transparent]

 Enable or disable immersive header.
 Default is `false`.
-Use the following command to enable this feature.
+Use the following command to enable this feature, macOS only.

 ```shell
 --transparent